On scaling limits of random Halin-like maps: Introduction

 \section{Introduction}

-A planar map is an embedding of a plane graph onto a 2-dimensional sphere up to continuous deformations.
+A planar map is an embedding of a planar graph onto a 2-dimensional sphere up to continuous deformations.
 We refer to a planar map as rooted if it has a distinguished and oriented edge.
 Rooting a planar map makes it easier to handle combinatorially since it eliminates symmetry issues.
 Also, the root gives a starting point for recursive decomposition.
+The tail of the root edge will be called the root vertex.
 The connected components of the complement of a planar map are called faces.
-If $f$ is a face of a planar map, we will denote its degree (the number of edge sides that surround it, counted with multiplicity) by $\deg(f)$.
+If $f$ is a face of a planar map $M$, we will denote its degree (the number of edge sides that surround it, counted with multiplicity) by $\deg_M(f)$ or just $\deg(f)$ when there is no ambiguity.
 A rooted map with a single face is called a plane tree.